Cyrillic script: Unicode

 The characters in the range U+0400 to U+045F are essentially the characters from ISO 8859-5 moved upward by 864 positions.
-The characters in the range U+0460 to U+0489 are historic letters, not used now.
+The characters in the range U+0460 to U+0489 are historic letters, no longer used.
 The characters in the range U+048A to U+052F are additional letters for various languages that are written with Cyrillic script.

 Unicode as a general rule does not include accented Cyrillic letters.
 A few exceptions include: